-Potential impacts on these resources are summarized here.
-Because direct contact is potentially the most disruptive impact for resources fixed or lying on the sea bottom, it is weighted most heavily out of all other potentially impacting factors.
+Potential impacts on these resources are summarized below.
+Direct contact is potentially the most disruptive impact for resources fixed or lying on the sea bottom, it is weighted most heavily out of all other potentially impacting factors.
 Pre-activity surveys of the sea bottom required by BOEM may identify potentially sensitive deepwater benthic communities and archaeological resources.
 At this time no deepwater benthic communities or archaeological resources on the sea bottom are known that could be disturbed by the proposed activity.
 In the event that either type of resource is encountered, the operator is instructed to avoid impacts to these resources and notify BOEM per the regulations.
-By operators following the regulations and the regulatory guidance found in the notices to lessees and operators, potential impacts to air quality, water quality, deepwater benthic communities, marine mammals, sea turtles, fish resources and essential fish habitat, and archaeological resources from the proposed activities were determined to be negligible and BOEM therefore will not require additional conditions of approval.
+By operators following the regulations and the regulatory guidance found in the notices to lessees and operators, potential impacts to air quality, water quality, deepwater benthic communities, marine mammals, sea turtles, fish resources and essential fish habitat, and archaeological resources from the proposed activities were determined to be negligible and BOEM will not require additional conditions of approval.

 Our evaluation in this SEA has selected Alternative 2 and serves as the basis for approving the proposed action.
-We therefore conclude that no significant impacts are expected to occur to any affected resources by allowing the proposed action to proceed.
+BOEM concludes that no potentially significant adverse impacts are expected to occur to any affected resources by allowing the proposed action to proceed.

 Conclusion: BOEM has evaluated the potential environmental impacts of the proposed action.
-Based on SEA No. S-7941, we determine that the proposed action would have no significant impact on the human environment.
+Based on SEA No. N-10056 a determination is made that the proposed action would have no significant impact on the marine, coastal, or human environment.
 Therefore an Environmental Impact Statement will not be required.